jackkim1994/Machine_Learning/Introduction.md

 y = labelencoder_y.fit_transform(y)
 ```
 Generally, we use `LabelEncoder` as long as the variable is ordered.
 If the variable such as Country is not ordered, we may have to use `OneHotEncoder` to construct an unordered categorical variable.
-This package will allow to create **dummy variables** as alternate solutions,
+This package will allow to create **dummy variables** as an alternate solution to the problem.